 Exemption from the uniform requirement

 For personal security and shop surveillance staff, the uniform requirement can be waived.
-You can apply for an exemption to the chief of police in your police district.
+You can apply for an exemption to the chief of police in your police district (in Dutch).

 Private security firm employees and detective agencies in the Netherlands are prohibited from carrying or using handcuffs as part of their work.
 In exceptional cases, they can obtain permission for carrying handcuffs on their person.
 This permission is granted by the Minister of Justice and Security, in consultation with the Minister of the Interior and Kingdom Relations.